 Data were collected for 369 patients and key demographic details are summarised in tables 1 (ensemble) and 2 (by intervention type).
 Overall, 90-day mortality was 18.9%.
 Patients treated conservatively, endoscopically, surgically, or with combined approaches had 90-day mortalities of 24.1%, 23.7%, 8.7%, and 18.2%, respectively, with a significantly lower mortality in surgically treated patients as compared to conservative or endoscopically treated patients (p=0.001).
 Complications occurred in 73.3% of patients, with Clavien-Dindo grade III or higher complications in 55.2%.
 Complications were more common in surgically treated patients and more severe (90.2% vs 61.0% overall, p=4.51e-08; 67.9% vs 46.1% Clavien-Dindo III and above, p=0.0002).
 Reintervention rates within 90 days were 15.2%, with the most common being radiological interventions after surgery (61.9%).
 From 333 patients with complete data, the readmission rate was 17.7% with most readmissions occurring after surgical intervention (30.0%, p=0.002; compared to 8.99% and 22.9% in conservatively and endoscopically treated patients, respectively).
 Median length of stay (LOS) was 25.5 days (interquartile range (IQR) 10-51 days), with significantly longer LOS in patients treated by surgery (40 days, IQR 25-61 days), or combined interventions (74 days, IQR 46-97 days; p<0.001).
 Median intensive care unit (ICU) stay was 4 days (IQR 0-14 days), which was significantly higher in surgically treated patients (10 days, IQR 4-18 days; p<0.001).

 After data pre-processing (see statistical methods and figure S1), mortality prediction was possible with a high area under curve (>0.8) with several modelling methodologies (figure 1a and 1b).
 Logistic regression generally performed well in comparison to untuned random forest and support-vector machines, with little benefit from elastic net regularisation or model tuning, and therefore logistic regression was preferred due to its simplicity and the transparency of variable relevance (table S1).
-Thus, the predictive variables for mortality after selection were Charlson comorbidity index, haemoglobin count, leucocyte count, creatinine levels, cause of perforation, presence of cancer, hospital transfer, CT findings, whether a contrast swallow was performed, and the intervention type (table 3 and figure 2).
+The predictive variables for mortality after selection were Charlson comorbidity index, haemoglobin count, leucocyte count, creatinine levels, cause of perforation, presence of cancer, hospital transfer, CT findings, whether a contrast swallow was performed, and the intervention type (table 3 and figure 2).
 Interestingly, the model performed strongly even without American Society of Anesthesiologists physiological status, despite a clear impact on mortality, which was excluded due to the confines of the data pre-processing (figure S3), and when variables which could not realistically be altered were removed (figure 1c and 1d).
 Whilst currently unvalidated, this model is made freely available for use.